On the homotopy theory of equivariant colored operads

 We note that, informally, $B$ is an homotopy between $\beta$ and $\bar{\beta}$ while $\mathcal{H}$ is a compatible homotopy of homotopies between $H$ and $\bar{H}$ (except encoded by a ``triangle'' rather than a ``square'').

-\begin{proof} We first build the dashed lift $\bar{\mathcal{H}}$ as on the left below (which exists since we are lifting a trivial cofibration against a fibrant object).
+\begin{proof} We first build the dashed lift $\bar{\mathcal{H}}$ as on the left below (that exists since we are lifting a trivial cofibration against a fibrant object).
 Using this $\bar{\mathcal{H}}$ we now consider the right diagram,